Tomáš Rigo: Stoke City

 On 30 August 2025, Rigo signed a four-year contract with EFL Championship club Stoke City.
+He debuted for the team in a 1–0 league win against Birmingham City coming on off the bench in the 71st minute.
+Rigo scored his first goal for Stoke in a 2–1 loss against Middlesbrough, firing a dipping shot from outside the box at Boro goalkeeper Sol Brynn, who let it slip through his hands to give Stoke the opener in the 15th minute.
+In the 2025–26 season Rigo made 33 appearances as Stoke finished in 17th position.

 International career

 Having represented Slovakia at under-18 and under-21 level, Rigo received his first call-up to the Slovakia senior team for friendly matches against Austria and Norway in March 2024.
 Rigo was named in Slovakia's provisional squad for UEFA Euro 2024 on 28 May 2024, making his debut on 5 June in a friendly match against San Marino and scoring the opening goal in a 4–0 victory.
 He was named in the final 26-man squad for the final Euro 2024 tournament in Germany but did not make an appearance.

 Style of play

-His playing style has been compared to that of Bastian Schweinsteiger and Cesc Fàbregas.
+His playing style has been compared to that of Bastian Schweinsteiger and Cesc Fàbregas by Czech media.